spoonapps/docs/doc/reference/command_line_interface.md

 ## rmi

-	'rmi' - Removes one or more images from the local machine
+	'rmi' - Remove one or more images from the local machine

-	Expected usage: spoon rmi <options> <image>
+	Usage: spoon rmi <options> <image>
 	Example: spoon rmi my-new-image

 	<image>: the name of the image to remove